 Summer is here and we’re all in the process of jetting off to warmer climes in the relentless hunt for some sun.
 But how did you book your summer holiday?
 Via an online travel agent (OTA)?
 Or maybe via an app?
 Did you book your flights independently and then book an Airbnb?
 Maybe you’re CouchSurfing your way around South America, or cruising around the Med.
 Whatever you’re up to, the ways in which we book our holidays have changed massively in the past 10 years.
 This much we know.
 Gone are the days of heading to a high street travel agent to sit down and discuss your fortnight away with a friendly face.
 So what are the challenges, then, for those working in travel marketing in what is a highly competitive space?

-Watch out for the podcast, but for now here are my five key takeaways from our chat.
+Check out the podcast at the top, but if you don’t have time here are my five key takeaways from our chat.

 1. Mobile all the way